darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 - You can now move to step 7.
 Step 6 shows how you can create these IAM roles manually from AWS IAM console.

-6. Create required IAM roles manually: _Only use this step if you did not use the CloudFormation template above to automatically create required IAM roles for DeepLens._
+6. Create required IAM roles manually: _Only use this step if you did not use the CloudFormation template above to automatically create required IAM roles for DeepLens.
+Otherwise, move to step 7._

   <details>
-    <summary>Click for steps to manually creating IAM roles for DeepLens</summary>
+    <summary>Manual steps to create IAM roles for DeepLens</summary>

     - IAM role for AWS DeepLens
        - From the list, choose AWSDeepLensServiceRole.
 If AWSDeepLensServiceRole isn't listed, choose Create role in IAM and follow these steps in the IAM console.